Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 1. The PID that is “securely” stored by companies and the government can be safely assumed to be stolen by hackers in time.
 2. Hackers buy and sell this data on a daily basis.
 It gets disseminated very quickly.
 3. In practice the government can’t really catch that many criminals this way because they are adept at masking their identity but average Joes get rekt all the time by criminals stealing this collected data and exploiting it.
-4. Add bitcoin as an incentive in this game and you get the idea…
+4. Add bitcoin as an incentive in this game and you get the idea
 5. Not to mention there can be governments in the future that get very hostile towards bitcoin and Bitcoiners.
-You just can’t know whether it will be a [6102](https://en.wikipedia.org/wiki/Executive_Order_6102) type of “we know you have X bitcoin so hand it over” with threats of prison.
+You just can’t know whether it will be a [6102](https://en.wikipedia.org/wiki/Executive_Order_6102){:target="_blank"} type of “we know you have X bitcoin so hand it over” with threats of prison.
 Chances are you will choose to cough up your KYC bitcoin in this case instead of rotting in a cell away from your family
 6. Once you have bought KYC bitcoin on a traditional exchange like Coinbase, Kraken, Binance, Swan… that record is there forever in a centralized database.
 They know at least how much you bought and who you are.
 And assume they share everything with the government.
 You will have to account for these in case they expect you to do so.
 7. And so you come up with all this “boating accident” type of “I lost it” or “I donated it all away” but they are not dumb.
 They can issue subpoenas and put you and your circles under tremendous stress